AMReX-Codes/amrex/Docs/sphinx_documentation/source/External_Profiling_Tools.rst

 AMReX's lambda-based launch system often makes these timelines difficult to parse, as the kernel are mangled and are difficult to decipher.
-AMReX's Tiny Profiler includes NVTX region markers, which can be used to mark each section of the Nsight Systems timeline and.
+AMReX's Tiny Profiler includes NVTX region markers, which can be used to mark the respective section of the Nsight Systems timeline.
 To include AMReX's built-in Tiny Profiler NVTX regions in Nsight Systems outputs, compile AMReX with ``TINY_PROFILE=TRUE``.

 Nsight Systems timelines only profile a single, contiguous block of time.
 There are a variety of methods to specify the specific region you would like to analyze.
-Listed here are a few common options that AMReX users may find helpful
+Listed here are a few common options that AMReX users may find helpful:

 #.
 A NVTX region can be specified as the starting point of the analysis.
 This is done using
      ``-c nvtx -p "region_name@*" -e NSYS_NVTX_PROFILER_REGISTER_ONLY=0``, where ``region_name``